kmlawson/china-revolutions-mo3337/assignments.md

 ### Group Presentation

-In three sessions towards the end of the semester, we will open the class with one or two presentations lasting 15-20 minutes each.
-This will make up 15% of the total grade for the module.
-Each presentation will be given by a group of two to four students and each are required to deliver at least part of the presentation.
-Please distribute a handout to classmates before the session which gives an outline of the presentation and a list of any sources discussed.
-Broadly speaking, these are to have a historiographical theme.
-The presentations may take any of the following three forms:

-* Compare two or three of the assigned secondary readings in terms of their approach to one particular question or aspect of Japanese imperialism, and include a discussion that evaluates both strengths and weaknesses of each.
-* Focus on one particular question or aspect of Japanese imperialism addressed in the module and discuss it in a broader global or comparative frame.
-How does what we have learned relate to developments elsewhere at the same time, or have connections with broader historical questions that are important in other places and periods?
-* Introduce a new case, example, or problem related to Japanese imperialism, based on reading in at least three works, either new or unassigned portions of existing readings.
-Consider it a proposal for an additional week for the module and connect it to our existing themes and readings.
-Argue for its importance relative to the other topics of the course.

 Questions to consider as you prepare:

 * Did the distributed handout accurately summarize the general points to be made in the presentation
 * If appropriate, did the handout include any important dates, sources, or a map for the discussion?
-* Was the 20 minute limit strictly observed in the presentation as divided between presenters?
+* Was the 30 minute limit strictly observed in the presentation as divided between presenters?
 * Was the presentation well structured, organized, and focus on a few key points?
-* Was there a good balance of arguments and a few examples to suppor them?
+* Was there a good balance of arguments and a few examples to support them?
 * Did the material presented by each member of the group fit coherently together as a unit?

 ### Short Essays